victoriacheng15/my-hashnode-blogs/cl02jj6h3017ivenv6o20duav.md

 # Recap

 Both onclick and addEventlistener are supported on almost all browsers beside `Internet Explorer version 6 - 8`.
 But, which one to use?
-It boils down on what what are you trying to achieve.
+It boils down to what are you trying to achieve.
 Does it do one thing only, you may go with onclick for a short and simple way to write.
 However, addEventListener is recommended to use.

 # Thank you!